PLANTS OF OVERTON PARK AND FOSTER PARK, FORT WORTH

 Allium canadense Wild onion, Canada garlic Native here, naturally occurring

-Liriope muscari Lilyturf, small monkey-grass Non-native, naturalized?
+Liriope spicata Lilyturf, small monkey-grass Non-native, naturalized

 Nothoscordum bivalve Crow lily Native here, naturally occurring